EchterAlsFake/Porn_Fetch/README.md

 | **Android**                   | CLI (via Termux) | All                                             |
 | **iOS** **(IN DEVELOPMENT!)** | CLI              | iOS 15.8+, rootless<br>Jailbroken with palera1n |

-The GUI of Android currently doesn't work.
-I will try to get it working in v3.8

 † Intel build; runs on Apple Silicon (M1/M2/M3) via Rosetta 2.

 > [!NOTE]
 > Porn Fetch is mainly developed and tested on Arch Linux with Hyprland and Gnome.

 ## 🌐 Supported Websites
 - [PornHub.com](https://github.com/Egsagon/PHUB)